 - Inflammation of the soft tissue

-Patients may develop Actonel osteonecrosis of the jaw after as little as 12 months of taking Actonel and respective bisphosphonate drugs.
-The longer the drug is taken, the higher the chance of developing osteonecrosis of the jaw.
+Patients may develop Actonel-related osteonecrosis of the jaw after as little as 12 months of taking Actonel or another bisphosphonate drug.
+The longer the drug is taken, the greater the risk of developing osteonecrosis of the jaw.
 The majority of Actonel osteonecrosis of the jaw cases occur in patients who received treatment for longer than 5 years.

-The Actonel osteonecrosis of the jaw risk is higher in patients who receive bisphosphonate as a treatment for cancer.
-It is estimated that dosages of Actonel and other bisphosphonates can be as much as 10 times higher when used to treat cancer.
+The risk of Actonel osteonecrosis of the jaw is higher in patients who receive bisphosphonate as a treatment for cancer.
+Dosages of Actonel and other bisphosphonates may be as much as 10 times higher when used to treat cancer.
 Additionally, cancer patients often receive the drug intravenously as often as every month.
 Osteoporosis patients may only receive one IV dose per year.

 The bone fracture side effect risk may occur as part of the way Actonel and other bisphosphonates work.
-The primary effect from the medication is through slowing down the process of “bone remodeling” which repairs small cracks in the bone structure.
-Over time, the small breaks become numerous from everyday activity and causes bone structure to become brittle.
+The primary effect of the medication is through slowing down the process of “bone remodeling” which repairs small cracks in the bone structure.
+Over time, the small breaks become numerous from everyday activity and cause the bone structure to become brittle.

-In March 2010, the U.S. Food and Drug Administration (FDA) investigated bisphosphonate drugs like Actonel after research conducted by the American Society of Bone and Mineral Research showed that rare but serious femur fractures are associated with long-term use of bisphosphonates.
+In March 2010, the U.S. Food and Drug Administration (FDA) announced an investigation of bisphosphonate drugs like Actonel after research conducted by the American Society of Bone and Mineral Research showed that rare but serious femur fractures are associated with long-term use of bisphosphonates.

 Research has indicated that these types of bone fractures are usually rare.
 However, a study assessing the risk of atypical femur fractures showed an increased rate based on the duration of treatment from Actonel.
 The rates increased from 2 to 78 out of 100,000 per year between two and six years of treatment using Actonel.